luongquangbmt/Research/README.md

 ## M17 (with PD)

+### Machine Learning: Classification of dense cores in giant molecular clouds using supervised machine learning algorithms  (with Troy, John)

 ## Origins of SiO gas in the ISM
 ### Christophe: DS9 to plot spectra of all SiO emission features, separate low and high